nishadphule/Bubble-Sort/README.md

 # Bubble-Sort
-I've tried to explain the algorithm for Bubble Sort using simple language in this Repo using JAVA
+In this repository I've tried to explain the algorithm for Bubble Sort using JAVA.
+Head on to Getting Started to know more about Bubble Sort.